 Game Pass already had a deep lineup that features most of Microsoft’s first party games, including the entire Halo and Gear of Wars series, along with a rotating selection of top games from third party publishers and independent developers.
 Microsoft also has a deal with Electronic Arts to include EA Play inside Game Pass—so every Game Pass subscription now includes EA’s own subscription service, with dozens of EA classics from the last three console generations.
 And finally, with Microsoft’s recent acquisition of Bethesda, you can expect franchises like Fallout, Doom, and Dishonored to hang out on Game Pass in perpetuity.
 Basically, there’s a ton of games available through Game Pass, so many that it can get a little overwhelming without some guidance.
 So let Paste help you out and sift for the gold buried within Game Pass.
-Here are over 40 games that we highly recommend everybody play at least once in their lives, all currently available through a Game Pass subscription.
+Here are a few dozen games that we highly recommend everybody play at least once in their lives, all currently available through a Game Pass subscription.

 This subtle, believable approach to characterization reinforces that A Plague Tale is an unusually patient and confident game.
 It lets its story unfold slowly, avoiding the urge to dole out increasingly elaborate set pieces with a predictable regularity.
 It never lets its pacing or sure-handed command of character become subservient to plot or the need for action or difficulty that’s assumed of videogames.
 Sometimes the notes a publisher sends game developers can be felt while playing a game—there’ll be too many action sequences, or ones that drag on for too long, or stories will feel truncated, as if a crucial plot point or bit of character development was cut out to make things move faster.
 That never happens with A Plague Tale, which maintains a consistent vision and pursues it at its own pace.—Garrett Martin